shoeffner/mthesis/src/gaze_library.md

 few methods for integrity.
 On success, the commit is considered valid and the changes can be merged into the master branch.
-To prevent common mistakes and ensure certain code quality guidelines, [cpplint](https://github.com/cpplint/cpplint) can be used before pushing a commit to GitHub.
+To prevent common mistakes and ensure certain code quality guidelines, [cpplint](https://github.com/cpplint/cpplint) is used before pushing a commit to GitHub.
 It checks if the code conforms to the
 [Google C++ Style Guide](https://google.github.io/styleguide/cppguide.html).